Yooru6/Urbanfarmlab/Particle-Mikrokosmos/README.md

 ## Google integration
 ### Firestore/Firebase
+First, we create a database for particle integration.
+In this project, we use a firebase database because of its features.
  - Go to https://console.cloud.google.com
  - Sign in with your google account
  - If you haven't used the free trial yet, you can activate it if you wish